We are a dementia friendly school.

 As well as the completion of our exciting improvements to the learning environment, our school curriculum has been completely redesigned in order to continually improve academic standards and pursue new learning.
 We strongly believe that teaching your children is a privilege and, as such, we are motivated to ensure learning opportunities are adapted and designed around their needs and interests.
 The decision to purchase two mini buses, which are constantly in use, has enhanced our children’s learning and understanding to an entirely different level.
 Giving our children first hand, real world learning experiences is having a tremendous impact upon standards within our school.

 Our learning is not just limited to the pupils: the development and training of staff is seen as immensely important and an integral part to sustainable success.
-All staff have received high quality training from educational experts across the country, and this is leading to improved teaching and expertise in many areas of school life.
+All staff have received high quality training from educational experts across the country, and this has led to improved teaching and expertise in many areas of school life.

 Our school offers something for everyone.
 Children are individuals, with a wide variety of gifts and talents fuelled by their interests.
 We feel that, our school caters for the needs of all our children, with a wide, diverse curriculum, supported by extra-curricular activities such as music, the performing arts, sport and ICT.